Coarctation of the Aorta

 What is it?

 The aorta is the main artery that sends oxygen-rich blood from the heart to the body except the lungs.
 The aorta arises from the left ventricle of the heart, curves on itself and descends to the lower body.
 Its appearance looks like a ‘shepherds crook’.
-Coarctation of the Aorta is the narrowing of the distal aortic arch of this crook.
+Coarctation of the Aorta is the narrowing of the distal aortic arch of this crook, so therefore less blood flows through it.
+Coarctation of the aorta accounts for around 10% of CHDs.
 It is a serious anomaly, but it can be treated.

 The narrowing within the aorta affects blood flow to other arteries that branch from it which carry blood to the upper and lower parts of the body.
 It usually affects the lower parts of the body.
 It means that the left ventricle has to work much harder than normal to push the blood through the narrowed blood vessel.
-Because of this, the heart may enlarge and cause high blood pressure.
+Because of this, the heart may enlarge and cause high blood pressure in the upper body, and low blood pressure in the lower body and legs

 If the narrowing is very severe, the ventricle will not be strong enough to perform this extra work and the baby’s heart will fail.